bxparks/AceSegment/examples/MemoryBenchmark/README.md

   causes the code for the `TimingStats` class to be pulled in, even if it is not used.

+**v0.5**

+* Slight increase in memory usage (20-30 bytes) on some processors (AVR, ESP8266, ESP8266), but slight decrease on others (STM32, Teensy), I think the changes are due to some removal/addition of some methods in `LedDisplay`.
+* Add memory usage for `Tm1637Display`.
+Seems to consume something in between similar to the `ScanningDisplay` w/ SW SPI and `ScanningDisplay` with HW SPI.

 ## Results

 The following shows the flash and static memory sizes of the `MemoryBenchmark`